Climate Science Glossary

 "The 30 major droughts of the 20th century were likely natural in all respects; and, hence, they are "indicative of what could also happen in the future," as Narisma et al. state in their concluding paragraph.
 And happen they will.
 Consequently, the next time a serious drought takes hold of some part of the world and the likes of Al Gore blame it on the "carbon footprints" of you and your family, ask them why just the opposite of what their hypothesis suggests actually occurred over the course of the 20th century, i.e., why, when the earth warmed - and at a rate and to a degree that they claim was unprecedented overthousands of years - the rate-of-occurrence of severe regional droughts actually declined." (source: CO2 Science)

-Rising temperatures can have several effects on the factors involved in weather.
+Rising temperatures can have several effects on the weather.
 For example:

 • They increase the rate of evapotranspiration, which is the total evaporation of water from soil, plants and water bodies.
-This can have a direct effect on the fequency and intensity of droughts.
+This can have a direct effect on the frequency and intensity of droughts.

 • Changes in sea-surface temperatures (SSTs) also have an effect by bringing about associated changes in atmospheric circulation and precipitation.
 This has been implicated in some droughts, particularly in the tropics.

-These changes don't automatically generate extreme weather events but they change the odds that such events will take place.
+These changes don't automatically generate extreme weather events but they change the odds that such events will take place: it has often been said that, "climate trains the boxer but the weather throws the punches".
 It is equivalent to the loading of dice, leading to one side being heavier, so that a certain outcome becomes more likely.
-In the context of global warming, this means that rising temperatures increase the odds of extreme events occurring.
+In the context of global warming, this means that rising temperatures increase the odds of certain kinds of extreme events occurring.

 Changes in extreme weather events are already being observed

-In the US, the Global Changes Research Program published a report in 2009 entitled Global Climate Change Impacts in the US.
-The National Climate Change chapter reports the following findings for recent decades:
+In the US, for example, the Global Changes Research Program published a report in 2018 entitled Fourth National Climate Assessment Volume II: Impacts, Risks, and Adaptation in the United States.
+It reports the following findings for recent decades:

 • The frequency of drought has increased in areas such as the Southeast and the West, and decreased in other areas.
 Rising temperatures make droughts more severe and/or widespread, and also lead to the earlier melting of snowpacks, which can exacerbate problems in vulnerable areas.